MagicAid: Research

 MagicAid has made it part of their mission to develop a curriculum within an evidence-based framework by conducting research into their form of "magic therapy".
 They have presented their research internationally.
 Their first research study, published in Hospital Pediatrics, reported benefits of their therapy on alleviating pediatric patient and caregiver anxiety by nearly 25%.
 Research reported that 98% of physicians and nurses are in support of the continuance and expansion of the activities of MagicAid with medical students.
 The program was also reported to be beneficial for hospital staff.
+MagicAid publications have been published in The Lancet, BMC Medical Education, and Medical Science Educator.

 MagicAid is currently planning projects in medical education, anesthesiology, and emergency medicine.
 Dr. Harrison Pravder is their Research Director.

 Structure

 MagicAid has divisions of medical students, Child Life Specialists, and clinicians.
 Their mission is to create self-sustaining groups wherever they visit.

 MagicAid's originated as a medical student service group at Stony Brook School of Medicine.
-Since then, several more chapters have been formed by medical students at Yale, Weill Cornell, Loma Linda, NYU Long Island, and multiple other medical schools.
+Since then, several more chapters have been formed by medical students at Yale, Cornell, Loma Linda, New York Medical College, NYU, and other medical schools.
 Trained students provide "magic rounds," spending roughly an hour a visit on an inpatient pediatric floor, in the Emergency Department, or at pediatric cancer units where they hope to alleviate the stressors of the hospital experience by engaging pediatric patients in magic.
 The structure was built to be maintained with minimal outside guidance—as each new student class year begins, senior students train incoming new students.
 MagicAid provides these groups with magic supplies, as needed.
 The organization strives to create an experience for the medical students to learn.
 They teach the students to practice compassion, empathy, and effective communication with patients and their families.

 MagicAid relies on donations from the public and fundraising activities to support their activities.